 Man shot to death in Harrison Twp.
 ID'd

 Nov.
-8—A man who was shot and killed Sunday night in Harrison Twp. has been identified.
+10—A man who was shot and killed Sunday night in Harrison Twp. has been identified.

 Tykwon Washington, 22, was identified as the shooting victim Monday afternoon by Montgomery County Coroner Dr. Kent.
 Harshbarger.